HannahMarieWieser/Sprint-Challenge-Form-Management/README.md

 Your finished project must include all of the following requirements:

-- x ] A registration form built with formik - include inputs for a `username` and a `password`
+- [x] A registration form built with formik - include inputs for a `username` and a `password`
 - [x] Form validation using Yup
-- [ ] At least one class component (I would challenge you to make the form a class!)
+- [x] At least one class component (I would challenge you to make the form a class!)
 - [ ] Tests for at least one element, one event, and one unit test for a function
 - [x] A POST request made from the registration form to `http://localhost:5000/api/register` to add a user - the request body should have the following shape: